Helping people with anorexia understand hunger again.

 Exploring the interoception landscape

-Inner Garden's IBM patch is speculative but grounded in the direction the technology is heading.
-CGMs like Dexcom G7 and Abbott FreeStyle Libre were referenced as real precedents for passive biosignal monitoring; the SenseSupport system, which uses CGM meal-detection to deliver just-in-time adaptive interventions, directly validated our approach.
+Inner Garden's IBM (Interoceptive Biomarker Monitor) patch is speculative but grounded in the direction the technology is heading.
+CGMs like Dexcom G7 and Abbott FreeStyle Libre were referenced as real precedents for passive biosignal monitoring.
+The SenseSupport system, which uses CGM meal-detection to deliver just-in-time adaptive interventions, directly validated our approach.

 The eight signals we chose to display